Spawnova/ShinsOverlayClass/README.md

 # ShinsOverlayClass
-A direct2d overlay for AutoHotkey, made to be user friendly and fast.
+A direct2d overlay for <ins>AutoHotkey **V1.1**</ins>, made to be user friendly and fast.
+Supports 32 and 64bit for systems running windows 7+ including the newest windows 11.

 # YouTube simple overview and examples